qiqimonkey4300/APCSFinalProject/README.md

 05/26/2021 - 05/27/2021 HOME ~
 Shyne: I was able to get the preset (not random) sudoku to show up in blue at the start.
 Also, exactly one grid will be selected at a time, save for at the very start.
 Annabel: Help button now works as intended, and instructions have been added to it.

+05/27/2021 CLASS ~
+Shyne:
+Annabel: I added a color key in instructions, as well as assigned the number buttons 1-9 their correct value.